 In the preceding sections we were concerned with describing single individuals, their class memberships, and how classes can relate to each other based on their instances.
 But more often than not, an ontology is also meant to specify how the individuals relate to other individuals.

-'''

 These relationships are central when describing a family.
 We start by indicating that Mary is John's wife.

-Functional-Style Syntax

-ObjectPropertyAssertion( :hasWife :John :Mary )

-RDF/XML Syntax

-<rdf:Description rdf:about="John">

-<hasWife rdf:resource="Mary"/>

-</rdf:Description>

-Turtle Syntax

-:John :hasWife :Marv .

-Manchester Syntax

-Individual: John

-Facts: hasWife Mary

-OWL/XML Syntax

-<ObjectPropertyAssertion>

-<ObjectProperty IRI="hasWife"/>

-<NamedIndividual IRI="John"/>

-<NamedIndividual IRI="Mary"/>

-</ObjectPropertyAssertion>

-Hereby, the entities describing in which way the individuals are related - like hasWife in our case, are called properties.
+Hereby, the entities describing in which way the individuals are related - like has Wife in our case, are called properties.

 Note that the order in which the individuals are written is important.
-While "Mary is John's wife" might be true, "John is Mary's wife" certainly

-isn't.
-Indeed, this is a common source of modeling errors that can be avoided by using property names which allow only one unique intuitive
+While "Mary is John's wife" might be true, "John is Mary's wife" certainly isn't.
+Indeed, this is a common source of modeling errors that can be avoided by using property names which allow only one unique intuitive reading.

-reading.
 In case of nouns (like "wife"), such unambiguous names might be constructions with "of" or with "has" (wifeOf or hasWife).
-For verbs

-'''
+For verbs (like "to love") an inflected form (loves) or a passive version with "by" (lovedBy) would prevent unintended readings.